Ommoord: Road connections

 Currently (2023) Ommoord can be accessed from A20 motorway (Hoek van Holland-Rotterdam-Gouda), at junction 16 for Prins Alexander.
 From there you take Capelseweg and end up at the eastern end of President Rooseveltweg.
 Those living on the western side of Ommoord may chose to exit A16 motorway (Breda-Rotterdam) at junction 27, take Terbregseweg and end up at the western end of President Rooseveltweg.
 Local traffic arriving from Rotterdam town centre will also enter Ommoord on this western side.
-Local traffic arriving from other parts of the former borough of Prins Alexander can enter Ommoord at Prins Alexanderlaan, an avenue that runs alongside with the metro railway line.
+Local traffic arriving from other parts of the former borough of Prins Alexander can enter Ommoord at Prins Alexanderlaan, an avenue that runs alongside the metro railway line.
 Bridges that cross Rotte river in Ommoord are only for cyclists and pedestrians.
 The closest bridge to cross Rotte river by car is Irenebrug, part of the Molenlaan, a heavily congested corridor linking Hillegersberg neighborhood with Terbregge and Ommoord.

 Motorways A16 and A20 form a T-crossing until now (2023).
 There have been plans to build an extension for the A16 motorway since the 1970s, but for decades these plans never made it beyond a project on the Rotterdam city map.
 Eventually it has been decided that the A20 and A13 motorways, prone to traffic jams, leading to heavy traffic through the Molenlaan corridor will get a bypass, by extending A16 motorway from Terbregseplein around Hillegersberg and creating a direct link towards A13 motorway and Den Haag.
 Construction of this new motorway has started in 2019, after heated debate, as people in the roses and ferns streets will be suffering from more noise and air pollution after the A16 motorway will be opened for traffic in 2024 or 2025, as the tunnel for the new motorway ends at Terbregsepark.
 Half-junction 27 of A16, now only useful from/towards the south, will be extended and made complete with slip roads from/towards the north, improving travel times.

 Just like many other cities in the Netherlands, most blocks of Ommoord are only accessible by car using the main road that goes around the outside of those blocks, while pedestrians and cyclists can take the shortest way, using their separate network of walkways and cycle paths, or following the lanes parallel to the metro lines.
 Travel times can be significantly shorter by bicycle than by car, especially when you include the time needed to find a free parking spot.
 During rush hour, it is often a faster solution to shop for groceries by bicycle, then to drive around by car and get stuck in traffic.
 Despite the infrastructure in Ommoord being perfect for cycling or walking, most elderly people and some women avoid to cycle or walk after dark, because they feel unsafe doing so.
 After office hours, some parking lots at high rise buildings tend to fill up beyond their maximum capacity, with people parking on illegal spots, just to avoid walking in the dark.